-The Special Interest Ethical Style by Christmasworld identifies suppliers who achieve remarkable things in the field of sustainability.
-It offers visitors orientation through the separate identification of the selected exhibitors in the exhibitor and product search as well as at the trade fair stands from 3 to 7 February 2023.
+Whether gift ribbons made of organic cotton, vegan candles, Christmas tree stands made of recycled plastic or light decorations for city centres made of biodegradable sugar cane - the Special Interest Ethical Style by Christmasworld marks suppliers who achieve remarkable things in the field of sustainability.
+It offers visitors guidance through the separate labelling of selected exhibitors in the exhibitor and product search and on site at the exhibition stands.

 The jury of experts will examine the applicants and clearly structure the products in six sustainability categories.
 Each exhibitor can fulfil one or more of these requirements with their products and thus also fit into more than one of these categories.
 These include:

 Products made from environmentally friendly materials such as renewable raw materials with low environmental impact throughout their life cycle or organically certified products.

 Efficient, resource-friendly production processes e.g. in the energy, water or waste sectors.

 Fair & social production